 For more information on the outcomes for kindergarten, visit the NSW Board of Studies website.

-Preparing for the Transition to School
+How to Prepare for the Transition to School

 There are strategies that parents can employ to help children with their transition to school in the period before school starts.